Definition and Types of Adjective | Parts of Speech

 In the first example, the word eight is telling about the quantity of apples.
 It is giving additional information about the apples, hence is an adjective.

-In the second example of adjective, the word little is telling us about the quality of the mouse, that it is little, so it is an adjective too.
+In the second example, the word little is telling us about the quality of the mouse, that it is little, so it is an adjective too.

 Definition of Adjective in Dictionary